-In 2015, the City of Tallahassee's Arvah B. Hopkins Generating Station continued 12 years without a single lost-time accident.
+In 2016, the City of Tallahassee's Arvah B. Hopkins Generating Station continued 13 years without a single lost-time accident.
 This unprecedented achievement exhibits the City's commitment to safety while maintaining excellence in electric service.
-The 10-year milestone was achieved on April 28, 2013 and represents more than 1.25 million employee hours worked at the Hopkins power plant without a single lost-time accident.
-Utility-wide safety is an objective and the utility has been recognized with a 1st place Florida Municipal Electric Association award.
+The 13-year milestone was achieved in April of 2016 and represents more than 1.5 million employee hours worked at the Hopkins power plant without a single personnel medical case lost-time accident.